harvard-lil/website-static/app/_posts/2014-02-26-link-roundup-february-26-2014.md

 {% include roundup-item.html
   link="http://www.slate.com/blogs/behold/2014/02/11/kyle_cassidy_photographs_librarians_at_the_american_library_association.html"
-  title="Portraits of librarians at the American Library Association Midwinter Meeting" text="Portraits of librarians at American Library Association’s Midwinter Meeting in Philadelphia in January" by="Matt Phillips"
+  title="Portraits of librarians at the American Library Association Midwinter Meeting" text="Portraits of librarians at American Library Association's Midwinter Meeting in Philadelphia in January" by="Matt Phillips"
 %}